ywamsendai/ywamsendai-docs/docs/students/guidelines.md

 ### General

 - Keep ALL areas (both communal & bedroom) clean and tidy.
-- After taking off your shoes at the entrance, move them to the shoe-rack on the side (keep the entrance area shoe-free).
-- Don't hang out outside the main entrance to the main building.
 - Alcohol, tobacco, or vapes cannot be consumed nor stored on site.
 - The wifi details are displayed on the wall by the office door.
 - If you are given keys, do not lose them!
 (This would only apply for those staying in the apartment or house.)

+### Entrance Area (Genkan)

+- After taking off your shoes at the entrance, move them to the shoe-rack on the side (keep the entrance area shoe-free).
+- Don't hang out outside the main entrance to the main building.

 ### Bedrooms